 Herpes blisters may be painful.
 Genital herpes lesions can also cause pain during urination.

 Famciclovir can be used to treat both primary and recurrent herpes infections.
-This antiviral medication works by inhibiting replication of the herpes virus.
+This antiviral medication works by inhibiting the replication of the herpes virus.

 It is important to remember that patients are infectious during recurrences of the infection.
-Recurrences, however, are not caused by reinfection by the herpes virus, but rather due to viral shedding.
-Recurrences may be triggered by stress, fatigue, sunburn, acute illness, immunosuppression, and menses.
+Recurrences, however, are not caused by reinfection by the herpes virus but rather due to viral shedding.
+Recurrences can be triggered by stress, fatigue, sunburn, acute illness, immunosuppression, and menses.
 Prodromal symptoms include tingling, burning, and itching at the site where lesions typically reappear.
 An HSV infection at the time of delivery poses a high risk of transmission to the neonate.
-At the time of delivery, if there are active genital lesions, a cesarean delivery may be indicated.
+At the time of delivery, if there are active genital lesions, cesarean delivery may be indicated.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

-START QUIZ NOW*Average video play time: 2-3 minutes
+*Average video play time: 2-3 minutes

 Unforgettable characters with concise but impactful videos (2-4 min each)